 Who It’s Best For: Classic Guardian is best for home-bound seniors who have a landline in their home.

-For just a few dollars more per month, at $34.95 per month, Home Guardian comes with two bracelet buttons, a necklace pendant, and a high-quality base station.
+For just a few dollars more per month, at $34.95 per month, Home Guardian comes with a high-quality base station and the option of a black or white watchband or a lanyard to use with the help button.
 But the main difference is that it uses cellular monitoring (AT&T).
-We’ve found cellular monitoring to be faster and more reliable than landline-based or broadband monitoring (and every second counts!).
+In our roundup of the best cellular medical alert systems, we found cellular monitoring to be faster and more reliable than landline-based or broadband monitoring (and every second counts!).
 But keep in mind that the range is only 600 ft. with this option, compared to 1,300 ft. with the Classic Guardian.

 The Mini Guardian is the newest addition to Medical Guardian’s lineup of alert devices.
 You’ll want to consider this go-anywhere unit if you’re looking for something small and discreet.
 This tiny device will keep you covered anywhere in the US, so long as there’s a cellular signal.
 How tiny is it?
-Well, without getting too technical, it’s 2.72 x 1.38 x 0.57″, which is only slightly larger than a Tic-Tac box.
+Well, without getting too technical, it’s a flat device that measures 1 ½” x 1”, which is about the size of a raffle ticket.
 And weighing in at 1.3 oz, that’s what a slice of whole-grain bread weighs.
 In other words, we think it’s great for active seniors always on-the-go.

 Who It’s Best For: Seniors who leave home often and want an alert device that goes virtually unseen.

-The Active Guardian is Medical Guardian’s most popular alert device, but it’ll set you back $44.95 per month.
+The Active Guardian is Medical Guardian’s most popular alert device.
 This lightweight alert is pretty easy to wear and uses AT&T cellular monitoring for a virtually unlimited range.
 It’s not the most discreet device we’ve tried, but we do think the GPS location tracking and two-way talk is helpful for active seniors.
-Also, this alert offers the longest battery life of any mobile unit on the market.
+Also, like the Mini Guardian, this alert offers one of the longest battery lives of any mobile unit on the market.

 Who It’s Best For: The Active Guardian is best for seniors who want long-lasting battery life for on-the-go coverage.